bens4lsu/theskinny-publish/Content/blog2/names-for-chicks-in-college.md

 tags: my-youth
 id: 180
 ---
 I have this little sheet of paper where I jot down ideas for posts as I think of them or as I have them suggested to me.
-This gives me the illusion that I have tons of ideas to share with everyone, but when I read line by line down the list, it becomes amazingly clear how little I really have to say to you guys.<br /><br />This post has been hanging around on my page for a good year now.
-It's not that this is a bad idea, it's just that I know that there were <i>a lot</i>  more chicks to list, but for the life of me, I can't remember any more.
+This gives me the illusion that I have tons of ideas to share with everyone, but when I read line by line down the list, it becomes amazingly clear how little I really have to say to you guys.

+This post has been hanging around on my page for a good year now.
+It's not that this is a bad idea, it's just that I know that there were _a lot_  more chicks to list, but for the life of me, I can't remember any more.

 It's been thirteen years since college, and that has taken a big toll on my now semi-elderly memory.
 I used to make fun of a guy by name of Paul for "writing a book," about our little adventures.
 The truth is that he was smart for wanting to write some of that stuff down.
 I often couldn't remember what happened the previous day, so there's no chance that I remember much of it now.